Skip to content

 These exercises are not ranked or exhaustive.
 This list intends to simply give you 5 great movements to train the lower back with dumbbells that you currently may not be aware of.

-All lower back exercises below (except #4) can also be done with kettlebells, but that is purely preference-based.
+All lower back exercises below (except #4) can also be done with kettlebells, but the dumbbell vs. kettlebell decision is purely preference-based.

 The 5 Lower Back Dumbbell Exercises: